CoorpAcademy/components/packages/@coorpacademy-nova-icons/README.md

 ## Adding an icon

 - Open `IconJar` <https://geticonjar.com/>
+- Delete the previous collection if any
-- Import your icon's collection from the folder you need in `packages/@coorpacademy-nova-icons/third-party` or add a new one
+- Import the collection from `packages/@coorpacademy-nova-icons/third-party` or create a new one
-- If you want any path's color to be injected (to be replaced by currentColor), give fill or stroke the color `#757575` ex (the last path is going to keep
+- If you want any path's color to be injected (to be replaced by `currentColor`/`props.color`), set color `#757575`

-`#4B4C4C` as its color) anything else will remain __as is__
+ex:

 ```xml
     <svg version="1.1" id="Calque_1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px"